-Choosing to Connect with Birth Parents and Choosing Positivity
+Choosing Positivity in Connecting with Birth Parents

 I was placed in a closed adoption through Catholic Charities.
 My birth parents met in college, but they were never dating or anything.
 My birth father was 19, and my birth mom was 20.
 They both had really high expectations for themselves, education-wise, so they wanted to continue college.

 My adoptive parents met my birth parents three weeks before I was born, but that was the only contact they had — just the one time.
 My mom said she was so nervous.
 She told me she’d worried about normal adoptive parent stuff, like, “What do I wear?
 I didn't want to come across as being too pretentious, but I didn't want them to think that we weren't able to take care of you.
 And I analyzed every little detail, like my blouse and did I look put-together but not too put-together and that kind of stuff.”
 They sat there with my birth parents talking for about three hours.

 I guess my birth mom treated it as a kind of interview.
 You know: “I read your guys' profile.
 I like it.
 I have to meet you guys, but you need to promise me certain things.”
 My mom always said, “Your birth mother knew exactly what she wanted for you.
 We promised them that we would give you everything that we could under the sun.”
 My birth mom mostly just wanted me to have a happy, healthy life.

 I was born two days after Christmas, but I had to stay in the hospital a little bit because I had jaundice and then there was huge snow storm.
 So, a wonderful social worker actually took me to my home.

 I have home video of me and my parents meeting for the first time.
 My brother and extended family members and everybody was there waiting.
 That was New Year’s Eve, so New Year's Eve is now “Jenna Day.”
 My mom still calls me to wish me a Happy Jenna Day and sends me a card.